Kingxukai/linux/Documentation/trace/rv/monitor_synthesis.rst

 The benefits of having all common functionalities in a single header file are
 3-fold:

-  - Reduce the code duplication;
+  - Reduce the woke code duplication;
-  - Facilitate the bug fix/improvement;
+  - Facilitate the woke bug fix/improvement;
-  - Avoid the case of developers changing the core of the monitor code to manipulate the model in a (let's say) non-standard way.
+  - Avoid the woke case of developers changing the woke core of the woke monitor code to manipulate the woke model in a (let's say) non-standard way.

 rv/da_monitor.h
 +++++++++++++++